 When cooking these vegetables, light steaming is a highly recommended method.
 Keep in mind that phytonutrients like isothiocyanates are easily diminished by heat.
 Thus, it is important that we don’t overcook these veggies.

-You can also try making raw cultured vegetables like Kimchi.
-It provides various health benefits.
+You can also try making raw cultured vegetables, like Kimchi, that can offer a ton of health perks.
 With moderate consumption, you don’t have to worry about the antagonistic effects of goitrogens and other antinutrients.

 Kale - An Infamous Cruciferous Vegetable